Essential Coyote Hunting Gear

 ARTICLE COMING SOON: The Best Coyote Ammo, Factory Loads Compared

 I won’t go out without shooting sticks anymore.
 One trip without sticks leaves you regretting it and usually no coyotes in the back of the truck.
-Sticks are more important than anything you can bring on a predator hunt.
+Sticks or a Bipod are more important than anything you can bring on a predator hunt.
 I Like sticks more than a mounted bipod because I often hunt areas with rolling hills and bipods are hard to use on anything other than flat ground.
-I like the taller sticks for night hunting situations.
+I like the taller tripods for night hunting situations, with a hog saddle.
 They break down for smaller day applications which is nice.
 I like the Bog-Pod a lot, and Vanguard makes some nice sticks too.

 There is a huge ground swell of hunters switching to a tripod for support.
 Al Morris has been seen using these sticks from Bog Pod.
 I’m not sold on them yet as coyotes tend to come in from any direction.
 Using a tripod requires a lot of movement if a dog doesn’t come in favoring your setup position.
 Check back as we are planning on testing more products this year including several tripod supports.